-In some patients with atrial fibrillation, medications are not effective in preventing episodes or in controlling the heart rate or rhythm.
+In some patients with atrial fibrillation, or an irregular heartbeat, medications are not effective in controlling the heart rate or rhythm.
 Patients who have a rapid heart rate during atrial fibrillation are often troubled by uncomfortable palpitations, shortness of breath during exertion, dizziness or exercise intolerance.
 In rare cases, rapid heart rates from atrial fibrillation can also eventually weaken the heart muscle.

-A catheter is inserted into a vein in the area of the groin and positioned near the AV node, a nerve that conducts electrical impulses from the top chambers to the bottom chambers of the heart.
-Radiofrequency energy is passed through the catheter to destroy the AV node.
+During the procedure, a catheter is inserted into a vein in the area of the groin and guided up to the AV node.
+Radiofrequency energy is passed through the catheter to destroy the node.
 This eliminates the rapid and irregular heartbeats caused by atrial fibrillation.

 The pacemaker is an electronic device made up of a pulse generator and leads (wires).
 The device is implanted in the upper chest, under the skin.
-It is connected to one or two wires that are inserted through a vein and sit in the heart.
-It delivers painless electric pulses that stimulate the heart to beat.
+It is connected to one or two leads that are inserted through a vein into the heart, delivering painless electric pulses that stimulate the heart to beat faster when necessary.

-The procedure (including implantation of the pacemaker) takes about three hours to perform and the patient spends two nights in the hospital before going home.
+The AV node ablation procedure (including implantation of a pacemaker) takes about three hours to perform and the patient typically spends two nights in the hospital before going home.

 Advantages of AV Node Ablation

-Advantages of AV node ablation with pacemaker implantation are that it has a very high success rate and very low risk of serious complications while being very effective in alleviating symptoms caused by a rapid and irregular heart rate.
-The procedure also eliminates the need for medications aimed at preventing atrial fibrillation and controlling the heart rate.
+AV node ablation with pacemaker implantation has a very high success rate and low risk of serious complications while being effective in alleviating symptoms caused by a rapid and/or irregular heart rate.
+The procedure also eliminates the need for medications aimed at preventing atrial fibrillation and controlling heart rate.

 Complications of AV Node Ablation

-There is a 1-2 percent risk of a complication during the pacemaker implantation procedure, with the most common complications being:
+There is a 1 or 2 percent risk of a complication during the pacemaker implantation procedure, including: